GoTolstoy/tolstoy-toly-kb/products/play/product/home/do-you-have-some-setup-guide-i-can-read-or-watch.md

-## Do you have some setup guide I can read or watch?
+## do you have some setup guide i can read or watch?

 Yes.
 Most of them are available in our Help Center article: https://help.gotolstoy.com/en/